Delivering for America

 The largest component of our plan to restore USPS to financial sustainability is achieved through the retiree health benefit provisions of the Postal Service Reform Act of 2021 (Public Law No: 117-108).
 It eliminates the 2006 Postal Accountability and Enhancement Act pre-funding mandate and requires most future postal retirees to enroll in Medicare in order to receive federal employee health benefits.
 The legislation had bipartisan support in the House and Senate and was signed into law by President Biden in April 2022.

-Civil Service Retirement System funding: We’ve sought from the Office of Personnel Management changes to reflect fair and proper apportionment of these benefit costs according to modern actuarial principles, which would eliminate CSRS amortization payments and save USPS $34.6 billion over 10 years.
-We’ll continue working with the executive branch to realize these changes.
+Civil Service Retirement System funding: We’ve sought from the Office of Personnel Management changes to reflect fair and proper apportionment of CSRS benefit costs according to modern actuarial principles, which would eliminate CSRS amortization payments and save USPS $2-3 billion per year and up to $34.6 billion over 10 years.
+We’ll continue working with the Executive Branch to realize these changes.

 Simplified shipping offerings